JosephOHagan/puffersphere-unity-vr-v1/README.md

 # puffersphere-unity-vr-v1
-Version of the pufferfish puffersphere VR project for the tangible sphere for CHI
+Version of the pufferfish puffersphere VR project for the tangible sphere